-Helping students to prepare for online tests.
+Helping students prepare for online tests and exams.

 - Clearly set out your expectations for the assessment in the question instructions.